The latest funding cycle for New Jersey Health Foundation's Grant Programs application period has recently closed.

-Since inception, NJHF has awarded more than $59 million in research grants to promote innovate research projects in New Jersey.
+Since inception, NJHF has awarded approximately $60 million in research grants to promote innovate research projects in New Jersey.